 Full Flight Instruction

 The only difference between our fixed base trainer and the full motion simulator is the lack of motion in the former.
 Of course, there are other tools at the facility that includes basic posters, standalone FMC’s and computer trainers that are all designed to aid us in our own time.
-The cardboard frame below (the “brown bomber”) was something I laughed at on day one… and came to admire by day two.
+The cardboard frame pictured (the “brown bomber”) was something I laughed at on day one… and came to admire by day two.

 The instructor that was allocated to us for full motion instruction can only be described as “old school”.
 Coming from a TAA background, he has a much greater emphasis on checking than on training – and he wasn’t shy about letting us know from day one that proficiency was required in every session (despite not having flown programmed sequences).
 His instructional techniques were a little questionable at times (for reasons I’ll explain later).
 The class before us had nothing nice to say of the gentleman so we were less than impressed when we saw his name on our schedule.
-He’s a very nice guy… but his 1960′s captain personality isn’t overly compatible with a modern training environment.
+He’s a very nice guy… but his 1960’s captain personality wasn’t overly compatible with a modern training environment.
 If I were paying for my own training, I would have certainly requested another instructor after our first session.

 The full flight sessions are rather intense.
 So intense at times that it feels like we were tickling that fine line that borders on the region of negative learning.
 Since Boeing schedules everything in what essentially amounts to 10-minute increments, there’s no time to revisit areas of weakness once we’ve flown a programmed sequence.
 Company oversight during our 777 training meant that we often had additional time (and the resources) to explore our areas of weakness without the pressure of a rigid time schedule.